Minnesota Vikings vs. Dallas Cowboys NFL Week 8 Odds, Plays and Insights for October 31, 2021

 Cowboys stats and trends

-- In Dallas' six games this season, it has six wins against the spread.

-- This year, the Cowboys have won ATS in each of their two games as an underdog of 3 points or more.
+- The Cowboys have been underdogs by 3 points or more two times this year and have covered the spread every time.

-- Dallas' games this year have hit the over five times in six opportunities (83.3%).
+- Dallas' games this year have gone over the total in five out of six opportunities (83.3%).

-- Dallas is 5-0 against the spread and 4-1 overall when the team scores more than 22.8 points.
+- Dallas is 5-0 against the spread and 4-1 overall in games when it records more than 22.8 points.

-- In games that Dallas amasses more than 358.3 yards, the team is 6-0 against the spread and 5-1 overall.
+- When Dallas piles up more than 358.3 yards, the team is 6-0 against the spread and 5-1 overall.

-- This season the Cowboys have turned the ball over seven times, while the Vikings have forced 7 turnovers.
+- The Cowboys have seven turnovers this season, equal to the number of takeaways for the Vikings.

 Home and road insights

-- Minnesota has one win against the spread, and is 2-1 overall, at home this season.
+- At home this season, Minnesota has one win against the spread and is 2-1 overall.

-- At home, as 3-point favorites or greater, the Vikings are winless ATS (0-1).
+- At home, the Vikings are winless ATS (0-1) as 3-point favorites or greater.

-- In three home games this season, Minnesota has not hit the over.
+- Minnesota has not hit the over in three home games this season.

-- Away from home, Dallas is 2-1 overall and 3-0 against the spread.
+- Dallas is unbeaten against the spread, and 2-1 overall, in away games.

-- The Cowboys are unbeaten ATS (1-0) away from home as 3-point underdogs or more.
+- On the road, the Cowboys are unbeaten ATS (1-0) as 3-point underdogs or more.

-- In three road games this year, Dallas has gone over the total twice.
+- This season, in three road games, Dallas has gone over the total twice.

 Powered by Data Skrive.